Eamon Ore-Giron: Biography

 Eamon Ore-Giron was born 1973 in Tucson, Arizona, to Peruvian and Irish-American parents.
 He was raised in the southwestern United States and spent time in Spain, Peru and Mexico.
 Ore-Giron's primary medium is painting, but he works with video and music as well.
 He performs as his alter-ego DJ Lengua who incorporates global modernism into his work.
 In 2005, he co-founded the art collective OJO with visual artists Joshua Aster, Justin Cole, Chris Avitabile, Moises Medina, and Brenna Youngblood.
 OJO created immersive exhibits and performance art which experimented with musical improvisation, electronics, and pushing the boundaries between viewer and performer.
 They disbanded in 2013.
 Recently his work has taken on a flat painting style of geometric abstraction.
 His artwork is neat and focuses on cultural cross-fertilization.
 For the last decade, he has been losing the sight in his right eye, and attributes the change in his style to this vision issue.
 In 2020, he was named to the Presidential Residency at the Anderson Collection at Stanford University.

 Education

-Eamon Ore-Giron attended the San Francisco Art Institute and received his Bachelor's of Fine Arts in 1996.
+Eamon Ore-Giron attended the San Francisco Art Institute and received his Bachelor of Fine Arts in 1996.
 He completed his graduate work at the University of California, Los Angeles where he received his MFA in 2006.